Updated constraints from the effective field theory analysis of BOSS power spectrum on Early Dark Energy: Updated EFTBOSS constraints on EDE

-Using the best-fit parameters listed in Tab.~\ref{tab:cosmoparam_planck} (second column) and Tab.~\ref{tab:cosmoparam_act} (first column), we perform a preliminary study where we determine the $\chi^2$ of the EFTBOSS data (using our fiducial ``$P_\textsc{fkp}^\textsc{lz/cm}+\alpha^\textsc{lz/cm}_{rec}$'' data) after optimising the EFT parameters.
-Using the \code{PyBird} code, we show in Tab.~\ref{tab:EDE_preliminary} the $\chi^2$ associated to the EFTBOSS data, and we plot, in Fig.~\ref{fig:galaxy_power_spectrum_prliminary}, the residuals with respect to $\Lambda$CDM from the BaseTTTEEE+Lens+EFTBOSS analysis\footnote{When combined with EFTBOSS, we do not include the BOSS BAO+$f\sigma_8$ data. } \cite{Simon:2022ftd}.
+Using the best-fit parameters listed in Tab.~\ref{tab:cosmoparam_planck} (second column) and Tab.~\ref{tab:cosmoparam_act} (first column), we perform a preliminary study where we determine the $\chi^2$ of the EFTBOSS data (using our fiducial $P_\textsc{fkp}^\textsc{lz/cm}+\alpha^\textsc{lz/cm}_\text{rec}$ data) after optimizing only the EFT parameters (since the cosmological parameters are fixed here).
+Using the \code{PyBird} code, we show in Tab.~\ref{tab:EDE_preliminary} the $\chi^2$ associated with the EFTBOSS data, and we plot in Fig.~\ref{fig:galaxy_power_spectrum_prliminary} the residuals with respect to $\Lambda$CDM from the BaseTTTEEE+Lens+EFTBOSS analysis\footnote{When combined with EFTBOSS, we do not include the BOSS BAO+$f\sigma_8$ data. } \cite{Simon:2022ftd}.
 We also show the BOSS data residuals for comparison with respect to the same model.
-First, one can see that the change in the residuals between those various fits are almost imperceptible by eye with respect to BOSS error bars.
+First, one can see that the changes in the residuals between those various fits are almost imperceptible by eye with respect to BOSS error bars.
 We find that the $\chi^2$ of the BOSS data is degraded by $+1.1$ for BaseTTTEEE+Lens+SH0ES (to be compared with $\sim+2.5$ in Ref.~\cite{Ivanov:2020ril}) and $+2.4$ for BaseTT650TEEE+ACT, compared to the best-fit $\chi^2$ of EFTBOSS data in the $\Lambda$CDM model.
 Despite this small $\chi^2$ degradation, we note that the $p$-value of BOSS data in the EDE models that resolve the Hubble tension is still very good.
 Nevertheless, we anticipate that the EFTBOSS data could have a non-negligible constraining power in combination with BaseTT650TEEE+ACT, while its impact should be small in the context of the BaseTTTEEE+Lens+SH0ES analysis.